SAP/ui5-typescript/packages/dts-generator/README.md

 1. by compiling them with the TypeScript compiler and
 2. by running a `dtslint` check.
    The latter is mainly done because it is required for publishing the resulting type definitions at [DefinitelyTyped](http://definitelytyped.org/).
 The UI5 team only applies this check to the OpenUI5 libraries which are actually published there.
+A working `dtslint` check is notoriously difficult to maintain due to changing requirements and a missing API (only CLI), hence it is only recommended when a release via DefinitelyTyped is required.

 Details about the implementation of this package can be found in [TECHNICAL.md](./TECHNICAL.md).